ltiao/decks/bore-secondmind-2021/index.md

     progress: true
 ---

-## Bayesian Optimization by Density-Ratio Estimation
+## Bayesian Optimization by Probabilistic Classification

 ***

 **Louis Tiao**, Aaron Klein, Matthias Seeger, Cédric Archambeau, Edwin Bonilla and Fabio Ramos

 Note:
 - Hi.
-In this talk, we describe an approach to *Bayesian Optimization* by *Density Ratio Estimation*.
+In this talk, we will be discussing an approach to *Bayesian Optimization* by *Probabilistic Classification*.
 - My name is Louis Tiao, and this is a collaboration with Aaron Klein and my colleagues shown here.

 ---